-The domain continued to impress until, in 1855, it became premier grand cru classé.
-Over the years ithas changed hands several times since the Guirauds first handed it over to the Bernard family.
+The domain continued to impress until, in 1855, it became Premier Grand Cru Classé.
+Over the years it has changed hands several times since the Guirauds first handed it over to the Bernard family.
 After that it was owned by the Maxell family until 1932, when it was bought by Paul César Rival.
-Again, in 1981 it came into the possession of the Narby family, Canadians of Egyptian origin.
+It was sold again, in 1981, when it came into the possession of the Narby family, Canadians of Egyptian origin.
 The Narbys restored Château Guiraud to its former glory after standards slipped in the 1970s.
-They hired Xavier Planty in 1988 to manage the domain, a wise choice as in his hands it once again flourished.
+They hired Xavier Planty in 1988 to manage the domain, a wise choice as in his hands, it once again flourished.
 In 2006, when the Narbys made the decision to sell, Planty managed to form a consortium to buy the château off them and he, Robert Peugeot, Olivier Bernard (Domaine de Chevalier) and Stephan Von Neipperg (Canon La Gaffelière) take the helm to this day.

-The domain is situated in Sauternes where its vines, planted to Sémillon (65%) and Sauvignon Blanc (35%), span 100 hectares.
-It was the first among the premiers grand crus in the 1855 classification to be officially certified for organic viticulture in 2011 but long before that, nature and a respect for biodiversity were the driving factor (planting hedgerows, wild grass in between the vine rows, bird houses and ‘insect hotels’).
-Their conscientious methods don’t stop in the vineyard and in fact the whole running of the domain is approached from an ecological mind-set, from their choice of energy and water supply to the recovery of carbon dioxide during vinifcation.
-Yields are extremely low, often as low as 10hl/ha while in the winery, fermentations take place in 90% new oak barrels for three to six months and maturation in oak barrels for 18 to 24 months.
+The domain is situated in Sauternes where its vines, planted to Sémillon (65%) and Sauvignon Blanc (35%), span 128 hectares.
+It was the first among the Premiers Grand Crus from the 1855 classification to be officially certified for organic viticulture in 2011 but long before that, nature and a respect for biodiversity were the driving factor (planting hedgerows, wild grass in between the vine rows, bird houses and ‘insect hotels’).
+Their conscientious methods don’t stop in the vineyard and in fact, the whole running of the domain is approached from an ecological mind-set, from their choice of energy and water supply to the recovery of carbon dioxide during vinification.
+Yields are extremely low, often as low as 10hl/ha while in the winery, fermentation takes place in 90% new oak barrels for three to six months and maturation in oak barrels for about 18 months.

-The domain recently opened its own restaurant ‘La Chapelle’.
+The domain opened its own restaurant ‘La Chapelle’ in 2018.